coosmiin/coosmiin.github.io/_posts/2021-07-18-enum-class-type-converter.md

       services.AddSingleton<MyClass>();
     });
 ```
 > Note that `Host.CreateDefaultBuilder` will automatically load app `IConfiguration` from `appSettings.json`

-If you would run your program now, it would fail because the string value of `enumTypeValue1` cannot be mapped to `MyEnumValue.EnumTypeValue1` and the `_options.MyEnumValue` will be null.
+If you would run your console application now, it would fail because the string value of `enumTypeValue1` cannot be mapped to `MyEnumValue.EnumTypeValue1` and the `_options.MyEnumValue` will be null.

-By now you would already guess that the missing piece of the puzzle is the type converter:
+By now you would already have guessed that the missing piece of the puzzle is the type converter:
 ```csharp
 	public class MyEnumValueTypeConverter : TypeConverter
 	{